10 Best Password Managers for Chrome in 2024: Top Deals

 Short on time?
 Here’s the best password manager for Chrome:

-I spent several weeks testing every password manager with a Chrome extension, comparing and ranking them based on functionality, features, and overall value — and I found 10 which were better than the rest.
+I spent several weeks testing every password manager with a Chrome extension, comparing and ranking them based on functionality, features, and overall value — I found 10 that were better than the rest.

 🥇1.
 1Password — Best Overall Password Manager for Chrome in 2024